Turkish warplanes attack Kurdistan ‘Duhok

-Shafaq News / Turkish warplanes attacked Al-Amadiya area, Duhok Governorate, Kurdistan, eyewitnesses said on Saturday.
+Shafaq News / Turkish warplanes attacked Al-Amadiya area, Duhok Governorate, Kurdistan, A security source said on Friday.

-The eyewitnesses told Shafaq News Agency, that "Turkish warplanes struck intensively Jamanki district and Matin Mountain in Al-Amadiya, Duhok," noting that "So far, no causalities are known."
+The Source told Shafaq News Agency, that "Turkish warplanes struck intensively Dirluk in Al-Amadiya, Duhok," noting that "So far, no causalities are known."

 The Turkish military has regularly attacked rebel positions of the Kurdistan Workers Party (PKK) in the mountains of northern Iraq, where several thousand militants are believed to be holed up.